isomerpages/govtech-stp/_work-pass-holder-lane/frequently-asked-questions.md

 #### 2. My employee plans to leave Singapore for a short personal trip.
 How should I advise them?

 Employers may highlight to their employees that the travel restrictions implemented worldwide to curb the spread of [COVID-19](/health/covid19-symptoms) could affect flight availability and their ability to return to Singapore for work promptly.
 They will also be subject to the prevailing health measures on return.
-Additionally, the Singapore Government no longer covers the relevant medical costs for all new and existing pass holders who develop COVID-19 symptoms or test positive within 14 days of arrival in Singapore (press release [here](https://www.moh.gov.sg/news-highlights/details/updates-to-stay-home-notice-and-charging-policy-for-travellers).
+Additionally, the Singapore Government no longer covers the relevant medical costs for all new and existing pass holders who develop COVID-19 symptoms or test positive within 14 days of arrival in Singapore (press release [here](https://www.moh.gov.sg/news-highlights/details/updates-to-stay-home-notice-and-charging-policy-for-travellers)).

-#### 3. My employee has been approved for entry into Singapore under the Work Pass Holder General Lane (WPHL) .However, he/she is unable to enter Singapore on the date specified in the application, or I no longer wish to bring them in.
+#### 3. My employee has been approved for entry into Singapore under the Work Pass Holder General Lane (WPHL).
+However, he/she is unable to enter Singapore on the date specified in the application, or I no longer wish to bring them in.
 What should I do?

 To bring your employee into Singapore on another date, please submit a new entry application for him/her to enter Singapore on another date.